NORTH WHIDBEY FIRE AND RESCUE

 He was appointed Commissioner of North Whidbey Fire and Rescue in 2017 where he currently still serves culminating in more than 40 years of service with North Whidbey Fire and Rescue.

-Commissioner Gerald Smith began volunteering with Fire District 2 South in 1994, and promoted to Captain in 2000.
+Commissioner Gerald Smith began volunteering with Fire District 2 South in 1994 and was promoted to Captain in 2000.
 He served with North Whidbey Fire & Rescue for 24 years.

-In 2002, Navy Region Northwest Fire & Emergency Services hired Commissioner Gerald where he currently holds the position of Fire Lieutenant.
+In 2002, Navy Region Northwest Fire & Emergency Services hired Commissioner Gerald who currently holds the position of Fire Lieutenant.

 Commissioner Smith was born and raised in Oak Harbor, Washington, where he graduated from Oak Harbor High School.
 He and his wife Christina married in 2006, and have a son and a daughter.
 They consider Island County their home.